 Some stores also accept worn clothes for recycling.
-North Face (newly located here in Burlingame) and H&M collect used apparel and shoes and provide discounts to customers that bring items in.
+North Face, H&M, and Madewell collect used apparel and shoes and provide discounts to customers that bring items in.

 Another option is to contact the Peninsula Humane Society - they often take old linens as bedding for animals.

 - Reduce the amount of plastic bags you use by getting reusable produce bags and bringing them with you along with a reusable tote bag for your grocery store purchases.
-Here are some examples of these produce bags: BahrEco, ChicoBag, Crate & Barrel, and Target.
+Here are some examples of these produce bags: BahrEco, ChicoBag, and Crate & Barrel.